JerilynFranz/python-env-bootstrap/README.rst

    in the face of the diversity of systems that developers use.
 It can easily become a case of 'well, it works on *my* system...'
 2. If it **DOES** work, it may mess up their existing local user or even system environment so that things other than your project now have problems.
 3. It is simply cleaner to not 'dirty up' a developer's environment with every package from every project they've worked on ever used.
-It tries to be a 'good neighbor' by not installing things at all if they are not needed and installing them into a virtual environment if they are.
+It tries to be a 'good neighbor' by not installing things at all if they already meet the requirements and installing them into a virtual environment if they do need stuff installed.